Fortune Deeply Investigates Binance’s Iran Funding Chain: $439 Million in Chinese VIP Accounts Emerges

 TechFlow Intro: This article is a translation of a Fortune investigative report published on March 12.
 Readers should note the following background:

-This article was written by Fortune’s Leo Schwartz, who first disclosed specific details about two Chinese VIP accounts: one account, registered under the name of a 79-year-old man, transferred $439 million; and both accounts appear to have been accessed from the same device.
+This article was written by Fortune’s Leo Schwartz, who first disclosed specific details about two Chinese VIP accounts: one held by a 79-year-old man transferred $439 million; and both accounts appear to have been accessed from the same device.

-Below is the full translation of the Fortune article:
+Below is the full Fortune translation:

 China-Linked Network

-Although wallets controlled by Entity A and other sanctioned entities do not reside on Binance’s platform, crypto compliance experts told Fortune that the nature of funds flowing out of Binance alone should have raised alarms.
+Although wallets controlled by Entity A and related sanctioned entities do not reside on Binance’s platform, crypto compliance experts told Fortune that the nature of funds flowing out of Binance alone should have raised alarms.

 Email addresses associated with Blessed Trust and Blessed Services did not respond to Fortune’s requests for comment.